j-chim/j-chim.github.io/_pages/about.md

 My studies are funded by the [DeepMind Scholarship Programme](https://deepmind.com/scholarships).
 I am supervised by Prof. Maria Liakata, who leads the [project](https://www.turing.ac.uk/people/researchers/ai-fellows): "Creating time sensitive sensors from language and heterogeneous user generated content".

 Starting in February 2021, I also co-organise the [Data Science for Mental Health Interest Group](turing-ds4mh.github.io) at the Alan Turing Institute, where we run monthly talks and meetings.
-Currently, the events are hosted online.

 My long-term goals are to develop **fair**, **privacy-preserving**, and **human-centred** language technologies.
-Broadly speaking, my academic interests include:
-* Applied NLP (healthcare, education)
-* Human-Computer Interaction (how users perceive and interact with technology)
-* Integrating signals from user behaviour in machine learning models
-* Psycholinguistics (L2 acquisition, multilingualism)

 Prior to starting my PhD, I completed my bachelor's degree at the [University of California, Los Angeles](https://www.ucla.edu/) and my master's degree at the [University of Edinburgh](https://www.ed.ac.uk/).